pandas-dev/pandas/doc/source/dsintro.rst

 Along with the data, you can optionally pass **index** (row labels) and **columns** (column labels) arguments.
-If you pass an index and / or columns, pyou are guaranteeing the index and / or columns of the resulting DataFrame.
+If you pass an index and / or columns, you are guaranteeing the index and / or columns of the resulting DataFrame.
 Thus, a dict of Series plus a specific index will discard all data not matching up to the passed index.